Seeking an manufacturing business to acquire, preserve, and grow for the long term.

 The following criteria are directional, not strict:

-Production: Meaningful in-house production capability - Machines, skills and processes.
+Production: Meaningful in-house production capability - Machines, skilled employees, established processes.

 Customers: Repeat demand and limited single-customer concentration